Ningke-Li/ningke-li.github.io/_pages/about.md

 Hi, I'm a PhD student in TEST Lab at the School of Computing, National University of Singapore, supervised by Prof. [Manuel Rigger](https://www.manuelrigger.at/).
 I received my master degree in Cybersecurity from Huazhong University of Science and Technology in 2025 under the supervision of Prof. [Haoyu Wang](https://howiepku.github.io/) and Prof. [Kailong Wang](https://wangklsg.github.io/).
 I received my B.E. degree in Information Security from Beijing University of Posts and Telecommunications in 2022.
 My research interests include AI4Testing and Testing4AI.

-**Recently I have been diving into the deep ocean of programming languages (focusing on temporal logic and automatic theorem proving). 📚🥰**

 # 🥳 News
 - [04 Aug 2025] I become a PhD student at NUS.